muratk5n/thirdwave/en/README.md

 Where are our American friends?
 Center of research, noone stepping up?
 Europe did its part.
-Euler, Navier, Stokes, Laplace gave you the proper model (the [cat's cradle](2021/09/computing-ai.md)), but now noone can work the model and get answers, centuries later?
+Euler, Navier, Stokes, Laplace gave you the proper model (the [cat's cradle](2021/09/computing-ai.md)), but now noone can work the model, symbolic / algebraically, and get answers, centuries later?
 That SciAm article has the Who Is Who of the field, they are all scratching their heads..
 F-ing McLean produces literature, but I've never in my life read a book explaning what something isn't rather than what it is, in its entirety.

 ---